SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: OBSERVATIONS AND DATA REDUCTION

 Due to systematically high correlated noise that was evident in the post-reduction scans for the relevant fields, data from flight F890 were omitted from the final reduction.
 Fortunately, the regions observed during this flight were also observed during other flights, and so we still obtain full CMZ coverage.
-For completeness Table \ref{tab:DR2} includes information on the observations conducted during flight F890, but we emphasize that the results presented in this work do not incorporate the observations obtained from that flight.
-The uncalibrated observations can be obtained from the SOFIA:IRSA data archive\footnote{https://irsa.ipac.caltech.edu/frontpage/} and can be found using the proposal ID of the survey (09\_0054).
+For completeness, Table \ref{tab:DR2} includes information on the observations conducted during flight F890, \textit{but we emphasize that the results presented in this work do not incorporate the observations obtained from that flight.}

 After reducing each field using \textit{CRUSH}, the resulting total intensity emission of the fields was cross-correlated with Herschel 250 \micron\ observations from \citet{Molinari2011} to identify pointing offsets in our fields.
-We found that the majority of fields corresponding to the 2022 observations had pointing offsets on the scales of $\rm\sim$10\arcsec (corresponding to offsets 2 or more pixels in our map).
-These significant pointing offsets were corrected in all fields in which an offset of more than 5\arcsec\ (angular size of 1 pixel in our map) was identified.
+We found that the majority of fields corresponding to the 2022 observations had pointing offsets on the scales of $\rm\sim$10\arcsec (corresponding to offsets of 2 or more pixels in our map).
+These significant pointing corrections were applied to all fields in which an offset of more than 5\arcsec\ (angular size of 1 pixel in our map) was identified.
 Correcting the FIREPLACE pointings using the Herschel 250 \micron\ observations completely corrects these offsets.
 Offsets smaller than 5\arcsec\ are below the pixel size of our observations, so we did not implement offset corrections for these fields.

+After applying the offset correction, the instrumental polarization is then removed from each field.
+The DRP has a built-in instrumental polarization correction which has been applied to the reduced FIREPLACE observations.
+The instrumental polarization is determined using images of the sky, and the polarization from these calibrated observations is subtracted from the $Q$ and $U$ FIREPLACE data sets.
+This correction is expected to be accurate within $Q$/$I$ and $U$/$I <$ 0.3\% according to the HAWC+ handbook\footnote{https://irsa.ipac.caltech.edu/data/SOFIA/docs/instruments/hawc/index.html}.